Experienced Orlando Sexual Harassment Lawyers Ready To Serve You

 Hostile Work Environment

-In many situations, when an employee refuses the unwelcomed sexual advances of a co-worker or superior, they experience further harassment and a hostile work environment.
+In many situations, when an employee refuses the unwelcome sexual advances of a co-worker or superior, they experience further harassment and a hostile work environment.
 You should report such behavior immediately in accordance with your employer’s procedures.
-When an employer learns of any sexual harassment you are experiencing in the work place, they are required to immediately protect you by taking any necessary actions.
+When an employer learns of any sexual harassment you are experiencing in the workplace, they are required to immediately protect you by taking any necessary actions.
 All employees have the legal right to feel safe and free of sexual harassment at work.